mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 the QUIC transport protocol.
 RoQ allows the use of QUIC streams and QUIC datagrams to transport real-time data, and thus, the QUIC implementation MUST support QUIC's datagram extension, if RTP packets should be sent over QUIC datagrams.
-Since datagram frames cannot be fragmented, the QUIC implementation MUST also provide a way to query the maximum datagram size so that an application can create RTP packets that always fit into a QUIC datagram frame.

 {{!RFC3550}} specifies that RTP sessions need to be transmitted on different transport addresses to allow multiplexing between them.
 RoQ uses a